While your marketing team is of course familiar with video marketing, Employee Generated Video may be a new concept…

 Some of the best Employee Generated Videos we’ve worked on for brands include tutorials, event videos, behind-the-scenes looks, company announcements and videos that explain the perks of working at a particular company.

-2. Propose the idea to your employees.
+2. Propose the Idea to the Employees

 Find out how many would be willing to participate in producing a video.